thejjw/sunbeam-charms/charms/ovn-central-k8s/README.md

 ## Description

-The ovn-central-k8s is an operator to manage the OVN central services northd, ovsdb-nb, ovsdb-sb on a kubernetes based environment.
+ovn-central-k8s is an operator to manage the OVN central services (northd, ovsdb-nb, ovsdb-sb) on a Kubernetes based environment.

 ## Usage